 Yep Anywhere lets you supervise AI coding agents from your phone.
-But when those agents are building Android apps, you still have to walk to your computer to see the result.
+But when those agents are building mobile apps, you still have to walk to your computer to see the result.
 Now you don't.
-Yep streams your Android device or emulator to your phone — H264 over WebRTC, full touch input.
+Yep streams your Android devices, Android emulators, and iOS Simulators to your phone — H264 over WebRTC, full touch input.
+Complete mobile development for both platforms, all from your phone.

 Spot-check a layout, test a user flow, verify a fix.
-The device stays connected to your dev machine via ADB.
-You see its screen on your phone.
+Android devices connect via ADB, iOS Simulators via simctl.
+You see the screen on your phone.
 Tap on your phone, the device responds.

 How it works